DecisionsDev/decisions-on-spark/simple-loan-validation-spark-runner/README.md

-# simple loan validation on Apache Spark
+# Simple loan validation on Apache Spark
 This folder contains the source code to execute the ODM loan validation sample in an Apache Spark cluster.